theleglessllama/theleglessllama.github.io/source/_posts/2013-09-05-openquestions-style-guide.markdown

 Illustrate step by step how you arrive at the answer.
 Remember to signpost your answer - always link what you're saying to the previous step as well as its location in the thought process

 Be Friendly!
 Place yourself in the reader's shoes.
-Use ``I'', ``You'', and ``We'' rather than the passive voice.
+Use "I", "You", and "We" rather than the passive voice.
 Also check your tone for unintentional sarcasm - as a precaution.

 Use original content where you can.
 If you're referring to a source, summarize it rather than just directing the person to the link.